PIC stands for prior informed consent. The PIC Regulation governs the import and export of hazardous chemicals.

 If you have specific technical questions, we recommend using the ECHA's corresponding contact form.
 A contact form is provided specifically in relation to the ePIC account (account management).

-Each notification has three history features.
+Within the software, each notification has three history features.
 Under "View", users can display the Event/Message/Submission history in order to gain a better insight into the processing status.

 The ECHA provides corresponding guides on its website to give users a deeper understanding of the procedure.